US jobless claims stay at historically low levels last week - The Boston Globe

 The Fed launched a high-risk effort last month to tame the worst inflation since the early 1980s, raising its benchmark short-term interest rate and signaling up to six additional rate hikes this year.
 The minutes from that mid-March meeting, released Wednesday, revealed aggressive Fed officials saying that half-point interest rate hikes, rather than traditional quarter-point increases, “could be appropriate” multiple times this year.

-Last week, an inflation gauge closely monitored by the central bank jumped 6.4% in February compared with a year ago, with sharply higher prices for food, gasoline and other necessities squeezing Americans’ finances.
-Other measures have shown prices rising close to 8% in the past year.
+Last week, an inflation gauge closely monitored by the central bank jumped 6.4 percent in February compared with a year ago, with sharply higher prices for food, gasoline, and other necessities squeezing Americans’ finances.
+Other measures have shown prices rising close to 8 percent in the past year.

-Fed policymakers have projected that inflation will remain elevated at 4.3% through 2022.
+Fed policymakers have projected that inflation will remain elevated at 4.3 percent through 2022.